neurodroid/stimfit/doc/sphinx/manual/python.rst

 will return the currently displayed trace of the active channel.
 By passing a value of 1 as the first argument, you could access the second trace within your file (assuming it contains more than one trace course).
-Remember that index are zero-based!
+Remember that indices are zero-based!

 ::